dantoledano/Muchills_nodejs/README.md

    - Book tours after logging in.
    - Manage bookings from the user profile page.
    - View and manage their previous bookings.
--Admin and Lead Guide capabilities:
+- Admin and Lead Guide capabilities:
    - View, edit, and delete bookings.
    - Manually create bookings without payment.
 - Secure Payments: Integrated with Stripe for seamless credit card payments.

 4. Review System